sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 Configure **app.postMessageURL** to be the IP of the machine on which Fire Insights is installed.

-Jobs running on Databricks would post back results to the Fire Insights using this URL.
+Jobs running on Databricks would post back results to the Fire Insights using this URL, this can be added in Databricks connection, for detail see Step 6.

 .. figure:: ../../_assets/configuration/Fireui_postbackurl.PNG
    :alt: Postback URL